ryotayama/hayaemon_windows/readme/en/readme.txt

  History
 ------------------------------------------------------------------------------

+2021/2/19 Version 2.77 beta 15
+ Fixed a case where the action changed to a different action when changing the key setting.

 2020/8/7 Version 2.77 beta 14
  Started to distribute in installer format.
+ (We have stopped distributing the XP-compatible version, which has expired from Microsoft, from this version.)

 2020/8/6 Version 2.77 beta 13
  Changed to save Setting.ini in a folder for each user for supporting